 Another petsit complete….
 I thought

 But I was wrong.
-This part of the dream is lost in my mind, but a family pulls up in a car, aside of me as I walk back to Final Frame.
+This part of the dream is lost in my mind, but a family pulls up in a car, aside of me as I walk back to the office.

 “Hi Jen!” the father chipperly calls out.